docsteveharris/paper-spotepi/write/paper-spotepi_text.md

 ## Background

-Recent policy has placed emphasis identifying and responding to deterioration among ward patients, and providing early access to critical care.
+Recent policy has placed emphasis on identifying and responding to deterioration among ward patients including early access to critical care.
 However, critical care provision in the NHS is constrained, and existing data on the outcomes of deteriorating ward patients is sparse.
 We sought to define the incidence, disposition during the week following assessment, and outcomes of these patients.

 ## Methods